|Nutrition Facts (per serving)|

 - Optional: 1/2 cup green onion (or cilantro, chopped)

-- Wash the chicken wings and pat dry.
-Cut wing tips off and discard.
+Cut the tips off of the chicken wings and discard.
 Cut the wings at the joint.

-- About 10 minutes before serving time, bring the marinade to a full rolling boil; reduce heat and simmer for 5 minutes.
-Serve as a dip with the wings, if desired.
+About 10 minutes before serving time, bring the marinade to a full rolling boil; reduce heat, and simmer for 5 minutes.
+Serve as a dip with the wings.